JackKeaton/markdown-warm-up/README.md

 - [ ] Where to go for a good massage
 - [x] How bad a migraine can get

+### The biggest issues with this website:
+ - Music downloads with every page you open
+ - Important information is buried in paragraphs
+ - Flashing, moving imagines on a bright, neon background
+ - Non-working links
+ - No social media
+ - No actual photos

 ### What would we change about it?

 1. Make a more soothing contrast